webhintio/hint/.github/ISSUE_TEMPLATE.md

 please continue on.
 If you are here for another reason, please see below:

-1. How to propose a new rule:
+1. Propose a new feature/change:
-   TODO

-2. How to request a change:
-   TODO
+   Write a short description of your proposal with (if applicable) some examples of the expected behaviour.

-3. If you have any questions, please stop by our chatroom: https://gitter.im/sonarwhal/Lobby
+2. If you have any questions, please stop by our chatroom: https://gitter.im/sonarwhal/Lobby

 [!]
 Notes: